-CREDIT HOURS COMPLETION TIME PROGRAM COSTS DISTANCE EDUCATION 42 Full course load: 4 terms The cost of tuition for the 2022-2023 academic year is \$505 per credit hour.
-You can take up to 15 credits of courses through Distance Education while you are completing the Part-time: MA in Christian Studies, but no more 4 years max The total tuition for the MA in Christian Studies program is \$21,210 (42 credit than 6 of those credits may be Foundational Core courses.
-A full course load is equivalent to 12 credits hours at \$505 per credit hour). per term, including the summer term.
+CREDIT HOURS COMPLETION TIME PROGRAM COSTS DISTANCE EDUCATION 42 Full course load: 4 terms Part-time: The cost of tuition for the 2024-2025 academic year is \$520 per onsite credit hour and \$540 per online credit hour.
+You can take up to 21 credits of courses through Online Courses while you are completing the MA in A full course load is equivalent to 12 credits per term, including the summer term.
+The total onsite tuition for the MA in Christian Studies program is \$21,840 (42 credit hours at \$520 per onsite credit hour).
+Christian Studies.
 For a breakdown of associated fees and costs of living, view our sample budget.
 To help you offset the costs of graduate education, we offer scholarships, financial aid, and work opportunities on campus.